-- (20) JERRY MELTON acknowledges that ARB has complied with Senate Bill 1402 in prosecuting or settling this case.
-Specifically, ARB has considered all relevant facts, including those listed at HSC section 43024, has explained the manner in which the penalty amount was calculated, has identified the provision of law under which the penalty is being assessed and has considered and determined that this penalty is being assessed under a provision of law that prohibits the emission of pollutants at a specified level. - (21) Penalties were determined based on the unique circumstances of this matter, considered together with the need to remove any economic benefit from noncompliance, the goal of deterring future violations and obtaining swift compliance, the consideration of past penalties in similar cases, and the potential costs and risk associated with litigating these particular violations.
-Penalties in future cases might be smaller or larger on a per unit basis. - (22) The penalty was based on confidential settlement communications between ARB and JERRY MELTON that ARB does not retain in the ordinary course of business.
-The penalty is the product of an arms length negotiation between ARB and JERRY MELTON and reflects ARB's assessment of the relative strength of its case against JERRY MELTON, the desire to avoid the uncertainty, burden and expense of litigation, obtain swift compliance with the law and remove any unfair advantage that JERRY MELTON may have secured from its actions. - (23) Now therefore, in consideration of the payment on behalf of JERRY MELTON to the California Air Pollution Control Fund and the Peralta Community College District, the ARB hereby releases JERRY MELTON and their principals, officers, agents, predecessors and successors from any and all claims, the ARB may have or have in the future based on the circumstances described in paragraph (1) through (21) of the Recitals.
+- (20) Penalties were determined based on the unique circumstances of this matter, considered together with the need to remove any economic benefit from noncompliance, the goal of deterring future violations and obtaining swift compliance, the consideration of past penalties in similar cases, and the potential costs and risk associated with litigating these particular violations.
+Penalties in future cases might be smaller or larger on a per unit basis. - (21) The penalty was based on confidential settlement communications between ARB and VALLEY PUMP that ARB does not retain in the ordinary course of business.
+The penalty is the product of an arms length negotiation between ARB and VALLEY PUMP and reflects ARB's assessment of the relative strength of its case against VALLEY PUMP, the desire to avoid the uncertainty, burden and expense of litigation, obtain swift compliance with the law and remove any unfair advantage that VALLEY PUMP may have secured from its actions. - (22) Now therefore, in consideration of the payment on behalf of VALLEY PUMP to the California Air Pollution Control Fund and the Peralta Colleges Foundation, the ARB hereby releases VALLEY PUMP and their principals, officers, agents, predecessors and successors from any and all claims, the ARB may have or have in the future based on the circumstances described in paragraph (1) through (15) of the Recitals.
 The undersigned represent that they have the authority to enter into this Agreement